10 Perfectly Affordable Stops Along Ireland’s Wild Atlantic Way

 7. Cliffs of Moher, Clare

-The Cliffs of Moher are one of the country’s most photographed vistas, and for good reason.
-The five-mile stretch of undulating cliffs extend toward the horizon.
-Serious hikers can try the 12-mile Coastal Trail.
-From O’Brien’s Tower (c.
+The Cliffs of Moher are one of the country's most photographed vistas, and for good reason.
+The five-mile stretch of undulating cliffs extends toward the horizon.
+Serious hikers can try the 12-mile Coastal Walk.
+From O'Brien's Tower (c.
 1835), you can spot the Aran Islands to the west and the mountains of Kerry to the south.
 For an alternate view, hop aboard a boat tour.
-Time your visit around sunset — it's the best time to go — when the crowds start to thin-out, admission is free, and the cliffs are drenched in a golden light that'll leave you in awe.
+Time your visit around sunset — it's the best time to go — when the crowds start to thin out, admission is free, and the cliffs are drenched in a golden light that'll leave you in awe.

 8. Skellig Michael, Kerry

 Some 1,300 years ago, Gaelic Christian monks built a monastery atop this jagged ocean crag.
 It was abandoned in the late 12th century, but traces of the structure have survived, along with the ancient beehive huts the monks lived in.
-The rocky isle was recently used as backdrop for the last scene of Stars Wars: The Force Awakens and appears in Episode VIII: The Last Jedi.
+The rocky isle was recently used as a backdrop for the last scene of Stars Wars: The Force Awakens and appears in Star Wars: Episode VIII – The Last Jedi.
 The steps up to the monastery are rocky, steep, and crumbling in parts.
 Climbs are treacherous year-round and are not permitted during wet or windy weather.

 9. Dursey Island, Cork